 February 11, 2007: added the section "Panoramic views"

-Specific information can be obtained also concerning the single summits belonging to the Gran Paradiso Group up to now posted in SP: here is an interactive list, ordered according to the submission date:
+Further specific information concerning the single summits belonging to the Gran Paradiso Group up to now posted in SP can be obtained from the following interactive list, ordered according to the submission date:

 The Southern sector of Gran Paradiso Group can be considered as a distinct subgroup of the massif for three main reasons.